ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-17-the-evm-object-format-eof-upgrade-explained/index.md

 ![EIPs included.](./eof-eips-2.png)

-The six EIPs included in the EOF upgrade are the following (summaries for each EIP were extracted from the improvement proposals themselves):
+The six EIPs considered part of the EOF upgrade are the following (summaries for each EIP were extracted from the improvement proposals themselves):

 - [EIP-3860](https://eips.ethereum.org/EIPS/eip-3860): It limits the maximum size of initcode to 49152 and applies extra gas cost of 2 for every 32-byte chunk of initcode.